ahyeonna1209/Magento1.9.X-Only-left-X-for-specific-customer-group/README.md

 # Magento1.9.X-Only-left-X-for-specific-customer-group
-add stock Availability for specific customer group on product page
+displaying stock Availability only for Administor group on Product page